 Disability insurance will provide you with an income if you are disabled and are unable to continue working.

-It comes in 2 basic forms either;
+It comes in 2 forms;

 The liability of providing an income into the future lies with you and how best you invest the claim proceeds.